yhande/LeetCodeProblems/README.md

 We will maintain a queue of size K, we will keep on enqueing characters from the string array until the queue size is equal to K.
 We will maintain two integer variables first to maintain count of vowels in the current window which we will reset everytime we change the window, and second to maintain the max count from all possible windows of size k.
-While enquing characters in queue we will verify if the enqueued character is a vowel, if it is a vowel we will increment the count of vowels found so far i.e. in the current window.
+While enqueing characters in queue we will verify if the enqueued character is a vowel, if it is a vowel we will increment the count of vowels found so far i.e. in the current window.
 When queue reaches size K, we will have the number of vowels found in this window, if the vowel count of this window is greater than previous global maximum we will update the global max vowel count.
-We will return the global max vowel count once we go through all the windows.
+We will return the global max vowel count once we go through all the windows as the result.

 Following code written in C# solves the problem in O(n)
 ```